Skip to content

 EMDR for Sleep

-EMDR can be used to help with sleep, especially sleep problems that came after traumatic events.
-It can help when you experience hypervigilance interfering with sleep, such as waking up alert in the middle of the night.
+EMDR can be used to help with sleep, especially sleep problems that come after traumatic events.
+It can help when hypervigilance interferes with sleep, such as waking up alert in the middle of the night.
 It can also be used to instill routines that promote sleep and falling back asleep after waking.

 Problem-Solving around Sleep

-A counsellor can help improve your sleep with problem-solving around what affects your sleep with consideration of your personality, mental health challenges, your nervous system, living situation, work/life balance, and so on.
+A counsellor can help improve your sleep by problem-solving what affects it, considering your personality, mental health challenges, nervous system, living situation, work/life balance, and so on.

 • What matters to you as an individual?